16patsle/lazysizes/readme.txt

 This plugin works by loading the lazysizes script and replacing the `src` and `srcset` attributes with `data-src` and `data-srcset` on the front end of a WordPress site.
 When a post or page is loaded, the lazysizes javascript will load the images and iframes dynamically when needed.

-Thanks to aFarkas and contributors for making the [lazysizes project](https://github.com/aFarkas/lazysizes) possible.
-Also thansk to dbhynds for making the Lazy Load XT plugin this plugin is based on.
+Thanks to aFarkas and contributors for making the [lazysizes project](https://github.com/aFarkas/lazysizes) possible, and for letting me use the same name.

+Also thanks to dbhynds for making the Lazy Load XT plugin this plugin is based on.

 == Installation ==